basst85/coronacheck-web-scanner/README.md

 Scans the Dutch QR-code produced by the CoronaCheck app and shows it's validity.
 This is an unofficial tool that is in no way affiliated with CoronaCheck.nl or the Ministry of VWS.

+This example is for personal use only.
+It's only allowed (by Dutch law) to use the official scanner app in other situations.

 # Misc

 This repository contains the public keys from VWS.
 You can download the newest versions via https://holder-api.coronacheck.nl/v4/holder/public_keys.